-The Group was formed to promote and strengthen integrity in Western Australian public bodies.

-The Office's involvement:

-The Ombudsman participates as a member of the Group and the Office has nominated senior representatives who sit on the Group's joint working party to collaborate on shared initiatives.

-The Ombudsman's workshops on Good Administrative Decision making were revised during 2011-12 to incorporate the key principles in the Integrity in Decision Making product developed by the Group and ensure consistent information is provided to public authorities.
-The Office also coordinated the graduate program, which involves a graduate working in each of the member agencies over a two year period in total.
+Integrity Background: Coordinating Group The Group was formed to promote and strengthen integrity in Western Australian public bodies.
+Members: The Office's involvement: Western Australian Ombudsman The Ombudsman participates as a member of the Group and the Office has nominated senior representatives who sit on the Group's joint working party to collaborate on shared initiatives.
+Public Sector Commissioner 2011-12 initiatives: Corruption and Crime Commissioner The Ombudsman's workshops on Good Administrative Decision making were revised during 2011-12 to incorporate the key principles in the Integrity in Decision Making product developed by the Group and ensure consistent information is Auditor General provided to public authorities.
+The Office also coordinated the Information Commissioner graduate program, which involves a graduate working in each of the member agencies over a two year period in total.